endojs/Jessie/README.md

 reflection but without this non-determinism issue.

+## Additional Dynamic Restrictions of SES

+The Realms and Frozen Realms shim are designed to accommodate initialize-time vetted shim code, to customize the realm's primordials prior to freezing.
+A component of SES is just such a shim, which customizes the primordials to better support defensive programming.
+Even when the primordials are frozen, the instances of `Set`, `Map`, `WeakSet`, `WeakMap`, and `Promise` have mutable own properties.
+This mutability of their API surface does not help them serve the purpose of these abstractions, but does present opportunity for one piece of code to confuse another.
+The SES shim wraps these constructors to freeze their instance before returning it.

 ## Additional Static Restrictions of TinySES

 The following static restrictions are specified as if they occur post-parsing, by analyzing the abstract syntax tree.

+### No Direct eval

 The ES-strict `eval` can be used for both direct and indirect eval.
 SES and TinySES both support indirect eval.
 The Realms and